utsav0/daily-dev-tips/src/pages/posts/git-basics-branches-and-strategies.md

 In either way, you'll be using multiple feature branches.
 Each feature should be as small as possible, so it narrows down what that branch does.

-Once you are finished with a feature, it should be merged into the development branch for testing purposes.
+Once you finish a feature, it should be merged into the development branch for testing purposes.

 The testing should always be done on the individual/development branches.
-Once the tests are good and happy with the results, you can merge development into master.
+Once the tests are good, and you are happy with the results, you can merge development into master.

 If you want to be super fancy, you can introduce release branches.
 (For me, that's not a super high need)

 ## GitFlow

-With this, we have something called a GitFlow.
+With this, we have something called GitFlow.

 This workflow created by [Vincent Driessen](https://nvie.com/posts/a-successful-git-branching-model/) describes the flow that should be taken when developing using Git.

-This is an opinionated flow, but I've seen this success in a lot of different companies.
+This is an opinionated flow, but I've seen this success in many companies.
 Hence it's always the flow I choose for my projects.

 See below for a visual representation of the model.